 At any time if a SP is in need of a review, or if a SP has any questions or concerns with the simulation, please contact or arrange to spend some time with the Trainer or Coordinator for this purpose.

-If a SP arrives early for training and the SP Lounge door is closed, please have a seat outside the lounge until staff arrives at the designated training time.
-PLEASE DO NOT WAIT IN THE LEARNER LOUNGE.
+If a SP arrives early for training and the SP training room door is closed, please have a seat outside the room until staff arrives at the designated training time.

 Dry Run Training